John F. Sowa

 Tesnière has had a major influence on linguistic theories that place more emphasis on semantics than on syntax.
 David Hays (1964) presented dependency theory as a formal alternative to Chomsky’s syntactic notations.
 Klein and Simmons (1963) adopted it for a machine translation system.
 Valency theory (Allerton 1982) and Meaning-Text Theory (Mel'čuk 1973; Steele 1990) are two ongoing developments of the dependency approach.
 The dependency theories have also been strongly influenced by case grammar (Fillmore 1968), which provides a convenient set of labels for the arcs of the graphs (Somers 1987).

 Under the influence of Hays and Simmons, Roger Schank adopted the dependency approach, but shifted the emphasis to concepts rather than words (Schank & Tesler 1969; Schank 1975).
 Figure 5 shows a conceptual dependency graph for the sentence A dog is greedily eating a bone.
-Instead of Tesnière's tree notation, Schank used different kinds of arrows for different relations, such as for the agent-verb relation or an arrow marked with o for object.
-He replaced the verb eat with one of his primitive acts ingest; he replaced adverbs like greedily with adjective forms like greedy; and he added the linked arrows marked with d for direction to show that the bone goes from some unspecified place into the dog (the subscript 1 indicates that the bone went into the same that who ingested it).
+Instead of Tesnière’s tree notation, Schank used different kinds of arrows for different relations, such as ⇔ for the agent-verb relation or an arrow marked with o for object.
+He replaced the verb eat with one of his primitive acts ingest; he replaced adverbs like greedily with adjective forms like greedy; and he added the linked arrows marked with d for direction to show that the bone goes from some unspecified place into the dog (the subscript 1 indicates that the bone went into the same dog that ingested it).

 Figure 7.
 Schank’s notation for conceptual dependencies